 Don’t Paint the Drain

-The Bay of Plenty Regional Council, along with The Western Bay District Council and Tauarnga City Council pollution teams, is running the ‘Don’t Paint the Drain’ campaign in October to help prevent pollution of our waterways and harbour by both the DIY enthusiast and professional painters.
+The Bay of Plenty Regional Council, along with The Western Bay District Council and Tauranga City Council pollution teams, runs the ‘Don’t Paint the Drain’ campaign to help prevent pollution of our waterways and harbour by both the DIY enthusiast and professional painters.

 The campaign encourages the proper disposal of old paint, paint tins, and the wash water left over after rinsing paint equipment.
 Enamel, water, and oil based paint can all cause serious harm to our environment.
 They may contain toxic solvents, heavy metals, and suspended solids.

 Runoff of residential and commercial painting activities to the stormwater system directly affects our local waterways and the organisms in them.
 It can poison animals and plants; restrict light entering waterways; smother organisms and clog gills and eyes of fish; reduce oxygen levels in waterways; and make fish and shellfish poisonous if consumed.

 Sponsors of the campaign; Resene and Dulux both have Paint takeback services, where unwanted paint and containers are reused or recycled to minimise the impact on the environment, as well as Paint wash containment systems for Trade professionals.

 People can win paint prizes as part of the campaign by picking up a Don’t paint the Drain brochure from participating paint stores, or council visitor information centres.
 For more information, call 07 5777 000

 Successful Applicants to WRAG Fund announced

 The Waste Resources Advisory Group (WRAG) has announced the successful applicants for the $50,000 WRAG fund.
 Find out more on the WRAG page.

 Local councils collect and dispose of solid waste, operate transfer stations and landfills throughout the region and promote waste reductions and recycling.
 Contact your city or district council for more information on these services.